 \section{Anomalous localization transitions}

-We begin with the non-Hermitian AAH model in Eq. \eqref{eq1} with $J_2=0$, which exhibits an anomalous localization transition from an fully ENHSE phase to a fully localized phase.
-Figure \ref{Fig1} shows the profiles $|\psi_j^{(n)}|$ of ten randomly selected eigenstates for a representative imaginary gauge field realization at different $\lambda$ and under different boundary conditions, where $n$ is the index of energy level.
-For weak quasiperiodic modulation [$\lambda=1$; Figs. \ref{Fig1}(a) and \ref{Fig1}(c)], these eigenstates display macroscopic accumulation around seemingly irregular bulk locations under both PBCs and OBCs.
-Typically, each eigenstate features a dominant peak accompanied by some subleading satellite peaks, which is characteristic of the fully ENHSE phase.
-In contrast, for strong modulation [$\lambda=3$; Figs.~\ref{Fig1}(b) and \ref{Fig1}(d)], the eigenstates become strongly localized, with localization centers distributed throughout the lattice under both boundary conditions, indicating a conventional fully localized phase.
-Notably, the spatial structures of the eigenstates in our model with a Bernoulli-type imaginary gauge field are largely insensitive to the boundary conditions: both the accumulation patterns in the fully ENHSE regime and the distribution of localization centers in the fully localized regime remain qualitatively similar under PBCs and OBCs.
-Motivated by this robustness, we focus on PBCs in the following discussion for clarity.
+We begin with the non-Hermitian AAH model in Eq.~\eqref{eq1} with $J_2=0$, which exhibits an anomalous localization transition from a fully ENHSE phase to a fully localized phase.
+Figures~\ref{Fig1}(a1), \ref{Fig1}(a2), \ref{Fig1}(b1), and \ref{Fig1}(b2) show the profiles $|\psi_{j,\mathcal{R}}^{(n)}|$ of ten randomly selected eigenstates for a representative realization $\mathcal{R}$ of the imaginary gauge field at different values of $\lambda$ under different boundary conditions.
+For weak quasiperiodic modulation [$\lambda=1$; Figs.~\ref{Fig1}(a1) and \ref{Fig1}(b1)], these eigenstates exhibit macroscopic accumulation around seemingly irregular bulk positions under both PBCs and OBCs.
+Typically, each eigenstate displays a dominant peak accompanied by several weaker satellite peaks, which is characteristic of the fully ENHSE phase.
+By contrast, for strong modulation [$\lambda=3$; Figs.~\ref{Fig1}(a2) and \ref{Fig1}(b2)], the eigenstates become strongly localized, with localization centers distributed throughout the lattice under both boundary conditions, indicating a conventional fully localized phase.
+Notably, the spatial structures of the eigenstates in the presence of the Bernoulli-type imaginary gauge field are largely insensitive to the boundary conditions: both the macroscopic accumulation pattern in the fully ENHSE regime and the distribution of localization centers in the fully localized regime remain qualitatively similar under PBCs and OBCs.